Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/general.md

 medical conditions
 certain medications
 alcohol or other substance use
 Even if you don’t identify with any depression risk factors, you could still meet the criteria for a depression diagnosis.
-You can learn more about the causes and risk factors for depression below.

-Learn more about risk factors and causes of depression.

 Depression treatment
 Can depression actually be successfully treated?
 The short answer is yes.

 According to the NIMH and countless research studies over the past 6 decades, clinical depression is readily treated with short-term, goal-oriented psychotherapy or talk therapy.

-For most people, a combination of the two works best and is often recommended by healthcare professionals.
+Psychotherapy is often recommended by healthcare professionals.

 Psychotherapy
 Psychotherapy approaches scientifically proven to work with depression include: